Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized

 Once ionization maps have been generated at a set of redshifts, we once again make use of a FoF algorithm on these gridded ionization maps to identify individual ionized regions.
 In this FoF algorithm, we identify any cell having a neutral fraction $x_{{\rm HI}} \leq 10^{-4}$ as ionized.
 This reionization model and numerical machinery results in several tens to hundreds of ionized IGM bubbles above the SKA-1 tomographic limit (volume $\gtrsim 1000$ cMpc$^3$) at $z\approx 7$--9 within our simulated volume.
 Rescaling these bubble counts to the volume covered by the planned 100 deg$^2$ deep SKA1-LOW survey \citep{Koopmans15} would result in $\approx 7\times 10^4$, $1\times 10^4$ and $1\times 10^3$ such bubbles per $\Delta(z)=1$ at $z\approx 7$, 8 and 9.
 Hence, deep surveys with SKA-1 has the potential to detect substantial numbers of such bubbles up to fairly highly redshifts, although we stress that the exact numbers would depend on the details of the reionization scenario.

 In Figure~\ref{bubble_sizes}, we plot the number of ionizing photons $N_\mathrm{ion,tot}$ that have gone into various ionized bubbles of volume $V_\mathrm{ion}$ at $z=7$--$11$ in our simulations.
 Due to large density fluctuations on small scales, there is substantial variation (by more than one order of magnitude) in the number of ionizing photons that have been used to produce the smaller bubbles ($V_\mathrm{ion}\sim 10^1$--$10^2$ cMpc$^3$).
 However, as bubbles approach the SKA-1 resolution limit ($V_\mathrm{ion}\gtrsim 10^3$ cMpc$^3$), the effects of density fluctuations tend to even out, leaving a $1\sigma$ range that corresponds to a factor of $<4$ in the required $N_\mathrm{ion,tot}$ for a fixed comoving $V_\mathrm{ion}$.
 This suggests that SKA-1 measurements of the volumes of ionized bubbles may relatively tight limit on the number of ionizing photons that have been emitted into the IGM within these regions, thereby allowing for constraints on the properties of the galaxy populations within these structures.
-Sect~\ref{sim_params} features a brief discussion on how these results are affected by different assumptions on the mass dependence and scatter of the ionization efficiency of halos in the simulations.
+Sect~\ref{sim_params} features a brief discussion on how these results are affected by different assumptions on the ionization efficiency.

 The best-fitting $N_\mathrm{ion,tot}-V_\mathrm{ion}$ relation varies slightly between the different redshift snapshots, but combining the simulation data from all snapshots with significant numbers of $V_\mathrm{ion}\gtrsim 1000$ cMpc$^3$ bubbles gives the average relation: